Trémont, Orne

 Trémont (/fr/) is a commune in the Orne department in north-western France.

 Geography

 Trémont along with another 65 communes is part of a 20,593 hectare, Natura 2000 conservation area, called the Haute vallée de l'Orne et affluents.

+A river, La Vézone, flows through the commune.

 Points of Interest

 Jardin de la Folêterie is a 6000m² floral garden open to the public a few months a year.